kevinnowland/mercury-demo/README.md

 We are following the instructions from [this tutorial](https://mljar.com/blog/share-jupyter-notebook-as-web-app/) Step 0 is to create a heroku account and install the CLI.

-I found this to be rather unstable.
-I pushed a notebook that worked fine locally and it updated on the app but then just hung with the logs not telling me much.

 1. Clone this repository and `cd` into it.
 1. Run `heroku login`